 Does the law allow for this?
 Typically, if your ex-spouse enters into a supportive relationship but continues to receive alimony, this could be viewed as producing an inequitable result in your case.
 The burden of proving this falls to you.
 Elements that can support your claim to modify or terminate your alimony obligation based on your ex’s subsequent relationship with a new partner may include:

 - The extent to which they present themselves as a married couple

 - Whether or not they have comingled their assets

 - If they have engaged in significant financial transactions together

-If the court believes that a supportive relationship does exist, it may indeed terminate your alimony obligation.
+If the court believes that a financially supportive relationship does exist, it may find that your alimony order is no longer equitable, and the court may indeed terminate or reduce your alimony obligation.